 But again: There’s never going to be a perfect plan and there’s never going to be a right time.
 If you wait for them, you’ll wait forever.

 So, pick a spot and start.
-You probably already have choices in mind: Bitcoin, home school, 3D printing, intentional communities, temporary autonomous zones, agorism, becoming a perpetual traveler, or something else.
-Get moving.
-Your central necessity is to face the fear and to act anyway.
+You probably already have choices in mind: Bitcoin, homeschooling, intentional communities, agorism, becoming a perpetual traveler, or something else.
+Whatever it is, get moving: your central necessity is to face the fear and to act anyway.

-And if you’d like to know my favorite choice, here it is: Sit at a bus stop and talk to people.
+And if you’d like to know my favorite choice, here it is: Sit at bus stops or train stations and talk to people.
 You can do that at almost any time and any place.

 Who Happens to Whom?